Statistics: Number of Women Surgeons in the United States

 Why is it tough to increase the number of women in surgery?

-Despite ongoing efforts in medical schools and professional organizations, the number of women in surgery remains low with specialties such as orthopedic surgery taking even more profound hits.
-Although numbers are increasing, they're not increasing at as rapid a rate as the industry would like.
+Despite ongoing efforts by medical schools and professional organizations, the number of women that work in surgery remains low—and specialties such as orthopedic and cardiology house even lower numbers.
+Although the number of women working as surgeons is increasing, it's not growing as rapidly as the industry would like.

 Women in Surgery in 2009